techgrounds/cloud-assignments-JAZ4u/TECHGROUNDS_ASSIGNMENTS/WEEK_08/1_Firewalls/assignment.md

      - **NSG (Network Security Group)**: NSG is a basic network security feature in Azure that acts as a distributed firewall for controlling traffic to and from Azure resources within a VNet.
 NSGs allow you to define inbound and outbound security rules based on source/destination IP address, port, and protocol.
 However, NSGs primarily operate at the network layer (Layer 3/4) and provide basic traffic filtering capabilities compared to the more advanced features offered by Azure Firewall.

   **Task**:
+  To accomplish the tasks outlined in Azure, follow these steps:

+  1. **Turn on a web server and ensure SSH and HTTP ports are open**:

+     - Provision a virtual machine (VM) in Azure and install a web server software like Apache or Nginx.
+     - Configure the network security group (NSG) associated with the VM to allow inbound traffic on port 80 (HTTP) and port 22 (SSH).
+     - You can do this by navigating to the NSG associated with your VM in the Azure portal, then adding inbound security rules for ports 80 and 22, allowing traffic from appropriate sources (e.g., your IP address or a specific IP range).

+  2. **Create an NSG in your VNET to block SSH but allow HTTP**:

+     - Navigate to the Azure portal and locate your virtual network (VNet).
+     - Create a new NSG or use an existing one associated with the subnet where your VM resides.
+     - Add inbound security rules to the NSG:
+       - Create a rule that allows inbound traffic on port 80 (HTTP) from any source.
+       - Create a rule that denies inbound traffic on port 22 (SSH) from any source.
+     - Associate the NSG with the subnet where your web server VM is located.

+  3. **Test if your NSG works**:

+     - Access your web server using its public IP address or DNS name via a web browser to ensure HTTP traffic is allowed.
+     - Try to SSH into your web server using its public IP address.
+The connection should be refused or timeout since SSH traffic is blocked by the NSG.
+     - Verify in the Azure portal that the NSG logs or metrics show denied SSH traffic attempts.

+  By following these steps, you should have a web server running in Azure with HTTP accessible while SSH is blocked by the NSG.
+You can further refine the NSG rules and test them to ensure they meet your security requirements.

   - **Turn on a web server**: Activate a web server instance in your Azure environment.
   - **Ensure that the ports for both SSH and HTTP are open**: Configure the network security settings to allow inbound traffic on ports commonly used for SSH (Secure Shell) and HTTP (Hypertext Transfer Protocol).